Course Policies for Online Students

+In order to promote time management skills, it is standard policy not to accept late work.
 In the case of a significant life-disrupting event, you may request in advance, an extension on assignment(s) from your instructor.
-Assignments submitted late are docked 5% for each calendar day through the sixth day.
+In such cases, assignments submitted late are docked 5% for each calendar day through the sixth day.
 No assignments are accepted after the sixth calendar day late.
 No assignments will be accepted after the course ends.

 Without visual cues, online communication can pose unique challenges not present in face-to-face communication.
 Multnomah University encourages you to remember a few guidelines as your online community engages in communication with one another to include, but not limited to, MU Learn, e-mail, messaging or other means of digital communication.
 Remember that we are all members of a learning community, each possessing innate dignity as an image bearer of God.
 Accordingly, our conduct and communication online should respect that image.
 Be professional in your communication.
 Be slow to anger.
 Back up your arguments with evidence.
 Speak always about the subject under discussion – refraining from judgments about the speaker.
 Respect disagreement.
 When disagreement arises, seek primarily to understand over being understood.
 Finally, if conflict arises that breaches these terms, do not hesitate to alert your instructor.